Dr. Robert Atkins

 Phase Three: Pre-maintenance

 Like phase two, this phase calls for an increase in carbohydrate consumption.
-The difference between the phases two and three is that this phase is designed to find the “Critical Carbohydrate Level for Maintenance.”
+The difference between phases two and three is that this phase is designed to find the “Critical Carbohydrate Level for Maintenance.”
 So really it is a transitional phase from “weight loss” to “maintenance”.
 This is a vital phase as without it you are left guessing at how many calories in the form of carbohydrate you can eat before you put the weight back on again.

 Phase Four: Lifetime Maintenance

 This phase should be continued for the rest of your life.
-It is important to remind you hear that this is a well balanced and healthy diet which sees a reduction in sugar and increase in healthy proteins and fats.
+It is important to remind you that this is a well balanced and healthy diet which sees a reduction in sugar and increase in healthy proteins and fats.
 Dr. Atkins clearly stated that you should still avoid processed meats and favor organic meat wherever possible.
 To avoid regaining the weight lost during the diet Dr. Atkins also emphasizes making use of the option to return to any of the other phases if weight begins to return -commonly people will do 1 week of induction again to help kickstart fat burning metabolism once again.

 The Atkins Diet has helped many people lose weight over the last 40 years, however, it has received a lot of criticism.
 Some people are mostly concerned with the increased fat and protein consumption, others are concerned that it has simply become a commercial operation and is no longer concerned with helping the individual.
-For example, Forbes Magazine produced a report stating that people on Atkins that purchased the Atkins Nutritionals range of foods to help with their diet spent 80% more on food than non-dieters.
+For example, Forbes Magazine produced a report stating that people on Atkins that purchased the Atkins Nutritional range of foods to help with their diet spent 80% more on food than non-dieters.

 He has authored a number of further books on his diet and nutrition, including Dr. Atkins’ New Diet Revolution (1992), Dr. Atkins’ Quick and Easy New Diet Cookbook (1997), and The Vita-Nutrient Solution: Nature’s Answer to Drugs (1998).